advanced-security-demo/ghas-developer-bootcamp/exercises/developer-exercises-day1.md

 2. Is the vulnerability detected in your PR?

 3. You can also configure the check failures for code scanning.
 Go into the `Code security and analysis` settings and modify the Check Failures.
 Set it to `Only critical/ Only errors` and see how that affects the code scanning status check for subsequent PR checks.
 In the next steps, you will be enabling additional query suites that have other severity types.

+#### _Stretch Exercise: Fixing false positive results_

+If you have identified a false positive, how would you deal with that?
+What if this is a common pattern within your applications?

+#### _Stretch Exercise: Enabling code scanning on your own repository_

+So far you've learned how to enable Dependabot, secret scanning, and code scanning.
+Try enabling this on your own repository, and see what kind of results you get!